How to Build a Garden Fence to Keep Animals Out

 First things first, you need to map out your fence line.
 Start by placing stakes at the four corners of your garden area.
 To make sure your corners are perfectly square, you can use a simple trick called the 3-4-5 triangle method.
 Measure 3 feet from the corner along one side and make a mark.
 Then, measure 4 feet from the same corner along the other side and make another mark.
 The distance between these two marks should be exactly 5 feet.
 If it is, your corner is a perfect 90-degree angle.
 Adjust your stakes until all four corners are square, then run a string line between them to mark your perimeter.

-Step 2: Set the Posts and Build the Frame
+Step 2: Set Your Posts and Construct the Frame

 Your fence posts are the foundation of the entire structure, so they need to be solid.
 Use a post-hole digger to dig holes that are about 8 inches wide.
 The depth is critical for stability—you’ll want to bury at least one-third of the post, making sure the hole goes below your area's frost line to prevent heaving.
 Place a few inches of gravel at the bottom for drainage, then put the posts in the holes.
 Use a level to ensure each post is perfectly vertical before filling the hole with concrete or tightly packed soil and gravel.
 This step will keep your fence standing strong for years.

-Step 3: Install Fencing and Secure the Gate
+Step 3: Attach the Fencing and Install the Gate

 Once your posts are set, you can attach the fencing material.
 Starting at a corner post, unroll your wire mesh and staple it securely to the posts and any horizontal rails you’ve installed.
 Keep the mesh taut as you work your way around the perimeter to prevent sagging.
 If you’re using two types of mesh, attach the wider wire to the top portion and the smaller, PVC-coated wire to the bottom.
 Finally, assemble your gate frame, making it about an inch narrower than the opening for a smooth swing.
 For an easier all-in-one option, our Animal Barrier Gardens combine a raised bed with a protective fence, saving you a ton of time.